 2. Akihabara, a famous district in Tokyo, is popularly known for its Japanese geek culture.
 Anything about Otaku Culture (people with consuming interests) can be found here.
 Another thing I want to experience here is the Maid Cafes, where guests are served by maids wearing cute and lovely costumes like those in anime characters.
 And they call their guests “Master”, isn’t that thrilling?

 Japanese cuisine represents the diverse and unique culture of the country.
 It’s one of the well-known cuisines in the world.
 And it’s not a wonder why.
-Aside from it’s incredibly healthy and flavorful, the presentation is also a work of art.
+Aside from its incredibly healthy and flavorful, the presentation is also a work of art.
 Just looking at it is already a feast in the eyes.
+This is my personal reasons to visit Japan.

 I love Japanese foods especially Ramen, Sashimi, Sushi, and Tempura.
 Which country serves these best if not Japan?
 There are so many foods to try in Japan aside from these.
 There are Rice balls, Gyudon, Champon, Ginger pork, Sukiyaki, and many more.